Stay active and track your reactions

 Manage your entire health

 wavebreakmedia/ShutterstockThough it can be difficult to focus on anything but your blood sugar, Mella Barnes has found that keeping all parts of her health top of mind helps keep her more satisfied and balanced.
 She discovered her type 1 diabetes at the age of eight, and has been managing the illness ever since.
 She says that focusing on each day has been helpful.
 She also discovered that staying in touch with her emotions is crucial.
 "Take care of your mental and emotional health.
 This impacts your diabetes more than you think!
 Stress causes a lot of issues as well as a lack of sleep.
 If you're depressed or anxious about your diabetes, find a therapist or free support group.
 Do something that makes you happy every day," she says.
+(Watch out for these diabetes symptoms that people typically miss.)

 Content continues below ad